enTWINed – Ch 3 & 4 (A Thai Fanfic)

 Ken loosened his tie and sat back to enjoy the conversation with his best friend, his thoughts on the two women now gone.

-Posted on November 9, 2016, in enTWINed: A Thai Fanfiction (NaNoWriMo 2016), My Fan-Fictions and Novels, Original Short Stories and tagged ธีรเดช วงศ์พัวพันธ์, เข็มอัปสร สิริสุขะ, เจษฎาภรณ์ ผลดี, Cherry Khemapsorn, fanfic, fanfiction, ken theeradeth, Thailand, Tik Jesadaporn.
+Posted on November 9, 2016, in enTWINed: A Thai Fanfiction (NaNoWriMo 2016), My Fan-Fictions and Novels and tagged ธีรเดช วงศ์พัวพันธ์, เข็มอัปสร สิริสุขะ, เจษฎาภรณ์ ผลดี, Cherry Khemapsorn, fanfic, fanfiction, ken theeradeth, Thailand, Tik Jesadaporn.
 Bookmark the permalink.
 2 Comments.